rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/graph.md

 **NB:**
 - A dense graph in which every vertex has an edge to every other vertex is called a **complete graph**.

-- **Breath-first search is not similar to breath-first traversal, also, depth-first search is not similar to depth-first traversal.**
+- **Breath-first search(BFS) is not similar to breath-first traversal(BFT), also, depth-first search(DFS) is not similar to depth-first traversal(DFT).**
  - The aim of ***search*** is to find a specific vertex/value within the graph, the return types can be any of the following rather than void:
    1. the vertex/value itself.
    2. index/position of the vertex/value being searched for.
    3. boolean of either true if the vertex/value exist or false if the vertex/value don't exist.
    4. collection of vertices/values that are being searched for.
- - **Traversal** is the process of visiting/accessing each vertex in a graph in specific order.
+ - **Traversal** is the process of visiting/accessing every vertex exactly once in a graph in specific order.
  - The aim of **traverse** is to just visit all the vertices in the graph.
-The is no return type in this case(void return).
+In most cases, their is no return type in this case(void return).